Moddable-OpenSource/moddable/documentation/files/files.md

 ### `constructor(path)`

-The `Resource` constructor takes a single argument, the resource path, and returns an `ArrayBuffer` or Host Buffer containing the resource data.
+The `Resource` constructor takes a single argument, the resource path, and returns a Host Buffer containing the resource data.

 ```js
 let resource = new Resource("logo.bmp");